 I also picked up Fleetwood Mac’s Rumours on vinyl, and four Lou Reed albums, including the classic (and oft-overlooked) Coney Island Baby.

 Anyway, enough about me.
 Onward to today’s Top 5, as drawn from Weekly Top 40’s charts for the week ending the 5th.

 1) Michael Jackson – “Billie Jean.”
 The No. 1 song this week was this propulsive piece of pop music.
-Say what you will about his latter life and music, but at this stage MJ was sheer brilliance on vinyl – and, as importantly, video.
+Say what you will about his later life and music, but at this stage MJ was sheer brilliance on vinyl – and, as importantly, video.

 2) The Pretenders – “Back on the Chain Gang.”
 Cracking the Top 10 is this classic single from Chrissie Hyde and Company, which would eventually land – along with its brilliant b-side, “My City Is Gone” – on the 1984 album Learning to Crawl.

 3) Golden Earring – “Twilight Zone.”
 The Dutch band that gave the world one of the greatest driving songs of all time, “Radar Love,” also hit the charts with this 1983 single, which inched up from 18 to 16 this week.

 4) Don Henley – “I Can’t Stand Still.”
 Former (and future) Eagle Don Henley’s first solo flight was with the solid I Can’t Stand Still album, which was released the previous August.
 It’s probably best known as the original home of “Dirty Laundry,” but this power-play track (at No. 48), the title song, is quite good, too.